Skip to content

 Avoid alcohol

 Not surprisingly, alcohol also disrupts your nighttime rest.
-It leads to a reduction in REM and deep sleep phases, increases respiratory problems, causes you to wake up more often and, last but not least, makes you go to the toilet more often.
+It leads to a reduction in REM and deep sleep phases, aggravates respiratory problems, causes you to wake up more often, and, last but not least, makes you go to the bathroom more often.

-One twin study, which began in 1975, was able to show that even moderate alcohol consumption is associated with poorer sleep quality in the long term.
-Of course, the best thing would be to avoid alcohol completely - because alcohol not only has a negative effect on your sleep, but also on many other physical processes.
+One Twin study, which began in 1975, showed that even moderate alcohol consumption was associated with poorer long-term sleep quality in subjects.
+Of course, it would be best to abstain from alcohol completely – because alcohol not only negatively affects your sleep, but also many other bodily processes.

 Your bedroom also plays a big role in your sleep routine.
-But what is important when optimizing your sleeping area?
+But what's the point of optimizing your sleeping area?

 • Temperature: Keep the room temperature between 15 and 18 degrees - the optimal temperature for adults.

-• Bed linen: Use breathable, possibly even thermo-regulating bed linen.
+• Bed linen: Use breathable, possibly even thermoregulating bedding.

 • Light: Install blackout curtains or blinds to keep your bedroom as dark as possible.